Iqraaziz07/PYTHON_PROJECT-AI_chatbot/README.md

 ## How the Chatbot Works

-1. The user types a message
+- The user types a message
-2. The chatbot breaks the message into words using NLP
+- The chatbot breaks the message into words using NLP
-3. Keywords are matched with predefined intents
+- Keywords are matched with predefined intents
-4. A suitable response is selected randomly
+- A suitable response is selected randomly
-5. The chatbot displays the response to the user
+- The chatbot displays the response to the user

 ## How to Run the Project

-1. Install Required Libraries
+1.Install Required Libraries
 ```bash
 pip install -r requirements.txt
 ```